 Sunset over the River Liffey and the Ha’Penny Bridge

-Spend a few moments this evening watching the sun set over the River Liffey.
-The river flows right through the heart of the city and time spent enjoying views of Dublin as the sun slips below the horizon is time well spent.
+Spend a few moments this evening watching the sunset over the River Liffey.
+The river flows right through the heart of the city, and time spent enjoying views of Dublin as the sun slips below the horizon is time well spent.

 Temple Bar

 If you are looking to enjoy a special dinner tonight, book a reservation at Cleaver East in the Clarence Hotel.
 The restaurant offers the best Irish cuisine made from local ingredients with an Asian twist.
-A three course meal comes in at around €35 plus drinks.
-Vegetarian, vegan and gluten free options available.
+A three-course meal comes in at around €50 plus drinks, and vegetarian, vegan and gluten-free options are available.

-6-8 East Essex Street, Dublin
+Cleaver East, 6-8 East Essex Street, Dublin

 >>> Looking for a hotel in Dublin?
 Check hotel rates and availability